 3. Commercial Products

-Other beneficial insects like the wonderful ladybug and the green lacewing have been successfully bred for sale to increase natural garden supplies.
+Other beneficial insects, like the fabulous ladybug and the green lacewing, have been successfully bred for sale.

 This has not been so with damsel bugs to date.
-However, this may change in the future as breeders continue to experiment in achieving this.
+However, this may change in the future as breeders continue to experiment with achieving this.

-In the meantime, producers of organic products have carefully cultivated and selected seeds of plants for attracting beneficial insects, including damsel bugs.
-This remains the best way of encouraging these beneficial bugs to the garden.
+Some organic gardeners have grown plant seeds to draw in beneficial insects, such as damsel bugs.
+This remains the best way to encourage these beneficial bugs in the garden.

 4. Other Pests